ELMA365 Store solutions / Active Directory/LDAP

 Connect to the server

-First, set up the connection between ELMA365 and the AD/LDAP server.
+Set up a connection between ELMA365 and the AD/LDAP server.

 • No. Indicate the sequence number of the integration.